Let’s Work Together – Understanding & Tackling KSS Staff Retention project

 As a health and care system, we have to accept we have incomplete or contradictory insight into what’s needed to help us keep good people in our organisations.
 On this basis, HEE in collaboration with the innovation agency Clever Together took the bold step to explore the challenges of staff retention in Kent, Surrey and Sussex health and care organisations in a new way.

 We consciously took an exploratory research, to look at the challenge through the views and experience of the staff working in the sector, rather than just the data in our hierarchies or pockets of success.
-Our aim was to challenge our assumptions and our presuppositions; we wanted to understand this complex matter in a smarter.
+Our aim was to challenge our assumptions and our presuppositions; we wanted to understand this complex matter in a smarter way.

 The big conversation consisted of a survey and an online workshop – a novel approach to crowd sourcing both quantitative and qualitative conversational data from thousands of people, across huge geographies.